 Evaluating a human-in-the-loop AI framework to improve inclusion criteria for evidence synthesis

-This is an idea proposed in 2025 as a good starter project, and is currently being worked on by Radhika Agrawal.
-It is co-supervised with Alec Christie and Sadiq Jaffer.
+This is an idea proposed in 2025 as a good starter project, and is available for being worked on.
+It may be co-supervised with

 In AI-assisted review methods, we are increasingly finding that LLMs may interpret inclusion criteria differently to human reviewers, potentially because human experts may implicitly assume certain things that are not obvious to those working outside the review team (or interpret things differently to fellow reviewers).
 We trialled an informal process earlier this year to iterate over the inclusion/exclusion criteria for an evidence synthesis using synthetic studies that represent "edge cases", whereby it is difficult to agree on whether they should be in or out.
 Through back-and-forth with an LLM, human reviewers were able to refine and improve their inclusion criteria.